Mega Man Star Force Legacy Collection

-is an upcoming video game compilation based on Capcom's Mega Man series.
-It compiles emulated versions of all three entries in the Mega Man Star Force series, originally released for the Nintendo DS between 2006 and 2008.
-Like other Mega Man Legacy Collection entries, the compilation will also include various enhancements and behind-the-scenes materials.
-The compilation is scheduled for a 2026 release on Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows.
+is a video game compilation based on Capcom's Mega Man series.
+It compiles the Mega Man Star Force trilogy, originally released for the Nintendo DS between 2006 and 2008.
+Like other Mega Man Legacy Collection entries, it also includes various enhancements and behind-the-scenes materials.
+The compilation was released on March 27, 2026, on Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S.